jmarrietar/merlin/README.md

 ## Data Analysis Test
 The following section consist on a series of Data Analysis questions.

 ### 1st Part
 #### 1. Candidate quality
-Looking the different tables on the database and taking into account the business I defined the candidate quality in a very straightforward way.
+Looking the different tables on the database and taking into account the business, candidate quality was defined in a very straightforward way.

 - <b>Quality candidate: </b> Candidate that was shortlisted for the job he applied.

 #### 2. Weekly application from Qualified candidates

-In order to calculate the percentage of weekly applications coming from qualified candidates based on the previous definition a new table called <b> shorlisted </b>  was created LINK and populated flattening the event table, separating candidates that were shortlisted (1) or not (0).
+In order to calculate the percentage of weekly applications coming from qualified candidates based on the previous definition a new table called <b> shorlisted </b>  was created [shortlisted.sql](https://github.com/jmarrietar/merlin/blob/master/data-analysis/sql/shortlisted.sql) and populated flattening the event table, separating candidates that were shortlisted (1) or not (0).

-The following graph show the percentage of Weekley applications  ranging from weeks 34 to 38, data was gathered using query <b>qualified_per_week.sql</b> LINK.
+The following graph show the percentage of Weekley applications  ranging from weeks 34 to 38, data was gathered using query [qualified_per_week.sql](https://github.com/jmarrietar/merlin/blob/master/data-analysis/sql/qualified_per_week.sql).

 | week | percentage_quality_candidates (%) |
 |--|--|